bnb-chain/bnb-chain.github.io/docs/showcase/tokenization/compamy-tokenization.md

 ![](./company-tokenization-tutorial/Company Tokenization Tutorial 11.003.png)

-1. **Show Seed Phrase**: Trust Wallet will generate a seed phrase (12 or 24 words) for you.
+1）**Show Seed Phrase**: Trust Wallet will generate a seed phrase (12 or 24 words) for you.
 This phrase is crucial for wallet recovery, so click the “Show” button, write it down, and store it securely offline.
 Do not share this phrase with anyone.

 ![](./company-tokenization-tutorial/Company Tokenization Tutorial 11.004.png)

-2. **Confirm Seed Phrase**: To ensure you have recorded the seed phrase correctly, Trust Wallet will ask you to confirm it by selecting the words in the correct order.
+2）**Confirm Seed Phrase**: To ensure you have recorded the seed phrase correctly, Trust Wallet will ask you to confirm it by selecting the words in the correct order.

 ![](./company-tokenization-tutorial/Company Tokenization Tutorial 11.005.png)

 Once your wallet is set up, you can start using token-issuing tools to create tokens.

-### #1.1.2 MetaMask
+### 1.1.2 MetaMask

 #### Step 1: Install the Wallet Extension

-1. **Download and install Chrome browser**
+1）**Download and install Chrome browser**

 Here is the download link: